 How do I sue a collection agency?

 Contact an experienced attorney to get your lawsuit underway.
 Since the FDCPA is a federal agency, a lawsuit against them will take place in the federal court system.
 This is why it’s important to have an attorney experienced in that system representing you.
-The debt collection attorneys at the Los Angeles offices of Cal West Law will get creditors off your back and give you peace of mind.
+The debt collection attorneys at the Woodland Hills offices of Cal West Law will get creditors off your back and give you peace of mind.
 Call today for a free consultation at (818) 446-1334.